 The temporal constraints regarding the development of the plume-rift features, summarized in section 4, together with the two spatial constraints inferred in this study, allow us to examine the causal relationship between the activity of the Afar plume and rifting.
-Our insights suggest that neither 'active' nor 'passive' rifting mechanisms are solely consistent with the observation.
-Passive rifting models fail to explain the plume-rift association mainly because the flood basalt volcanism cannot be attributed to passively rising asthenospheric mantle beneath a stretched and thinned lithosphere, as dynamic uplift in Ethiopia was shown to be a long-lasting process, prior to flood basalt volcanism (Sembroni et al., 2016).
+Our insights suggest that neither 'active' nor 'passive' rifting mechanisms are solely consistent with observations.
+Passive rifting models fail to explain the plume-rift association mainly because the flood basalt volcanism cannot be attributed to a passively rising asthenospheric mantle beneath a stretched and thinned lithosphere, as dynamic uplift in Ethiopia is a long-lasting process that preceded flood basalt volcanism (Sembroni et al., 2016).
 Hence, rifting and associated subsidence are subsequent to flood basalt volcanism (Fig. 4).
-The estimations of ~1 km elevation before flood basalts (Fig. 4) coincide with active plume-head predictions (Campbell and Griffiths, 1990).
+The estimations that the Ethiopian plateau was elevated ~1 km before flood basalts (Fig. 4) coincide with active plume-head predictions (Campbell and Griffiths, 1990).
 Moreover, the passive model does not explain why a triple junction is located within the flood basalts area, as rifting in the Red Sea and Gulf of Aden are at an oblique angle to the former sutures (Buiter and Torsvik, 2014).

 On the other hand, active models are not in line with the progressive development of the rifts, mainly because the flood basalts region cannot be considered a center or a nucleus, from which rift arms spread, as expected in an actively generated triple junction.
 Numerous studies noted that the tectonic development of the Afar region is not compatible with a simplified model of rift arms that simultaneously spread away from a triple junction (see Section 5.2 in Rime et al., 2023 for a review).
-The inset of a triple junction was the last feature to develop in the system, by the propagation of the Main Ethiopian Rift towards Afar, followed by a tectonic reorganization including the abandonment of a former tectonic connection between the Red Sea and the Gulf of Aden.
-By this time, the rift arms had already developed, and the break-up had already been accomplished between Africa and Arabia.
-This tectonic reorganization cannot be attributed to the development of gravitational potential by the plume head (Hill, 1991), as it occurred millions of years after flood basalts magmatism.
-That rules out the possibility that the arrival of the Afar plume generated the onset of the triple junction, as more than 20 Ma separate these events and the rift arms did not spread from the plume region.
+The triple junction was the last feature to develop in the system, by the propagation of the Main Ethiopian Rift towards Afar, followed by a tectonic reorganization including the abandonment of a former tectonic connection between the Red Sea and the Gulf of Aden.
+By this time, the rift arms had already developed, and the break-up between Africa and Arabia had already been accomplished between Africa and Arabia.
+This tectonic reorganization cannot be attributed to the development of gravitational forces exerted by the plume head (Hill, 1991), as it occurred ~20 Ma after flood basalts magmatism.
+That rules out the possibility that the arrival of the Afar plume directly led to the formation of the triple junction and the rift arms did not spread from the plume region.

 We propose a scenario in which rifting was triggered by a plume-induced plate rotation (Fig. 2c).
 Numerical simulations suggest that horizontal asthenospheric flows due to the arrival of a plume head at the base of the lithosphere induce a plume-push force that can accelerate plates by several cm yr-1 (van Hinsbergen et al., 2011, 2021; Pusok and Stegman, 2020).
 In this scenario, flood basalt volcanism would be synchronous to an abrupt plate speed-up and thus to new remote stress conditions.
 In the case of the Indian plate, at least two episodes of massive flood basalt volcanism, Morondava LIP (~94 Ma) and Deccan traps (67 Ma), are associated with plume-derived plate acceleration, and a drastic change in the tectonic framework (van Hinsbergen et al., 2011, 2021; Cande and Stegman, 2011; Pusok and Stegman, 2020).

-Further, torque balance modeling suggests that horizontal plume-push can force a significant plate rotation and, consequently, initiate new plate boundaries (van Hinsbergen et al., 2021).
+Further, torque balance modeling simulating the horizontal forces generated from a point source (plume head) suggests that horizontal plume-push can force a significant plate rotation and, consequently, initiate new plate boundaries (van Hinsbergen et al., 2021).